 If you are running a SaaS platform, things like Q&A on social media, online reviews, social media engagement, and surveys can help you understand what it is that your customer needs.

 Do not listen if you do not intend to act on the feedback.
 The goal is to listen, tweak your product or improve it, then listen again and repeat.
 Eventually, you will have a product that is not just a result of your making but a result of your customers’ feedback.
 A product that satisfies a need.

 2. Find the Edge in Your Product

 Don’t find customers for your products, find products for your customers. – Seth Godin

 Several founders fail to understand their product’s unique selling point.
 They have spent time and money building a product that is just like what exists in the market hence no unique benefit to a customer.

 A product must have a uniqueness of some sort.
-It might be that out of the few features it has, one of the features is a stand out feature not offered by other companies; or a feature that this startup has bettered by improving on how it works.
+It might be that out of the few features it has, one of the features is a stand-out feature not offered by other companies; or a feature that this startup has perfected by improving on how it works.

 Without a unique thing that sets you apart from the rest, it is difficult to find customers willing to leave the products they are currently using for what you have built.